cirello-io/dynamolock/v4/README.md

 Main differences:
 - There is no SessionMonitor anymore.
 It was a leaky abstraction that was always problematic.
+- Heartbeats are manual, and it is up to the caller to implement their own heartbeat policies.

 ## Use cases
 A common use case for this lock client is: